norcross/yourls-link-creator/readme.txt

 == Changelog ==

+= 2.0.2 =
+* fixed bug with creating link on post save

 = 2.0.1 =
 * added post title submission to API call
 * added option for using POST method instead of GET method to address API permission issues
+* nonce ALL THE THINGS

 = 2.0.0 =
 * COMPLETELY REFACTORED